 Did you know?
 Atlas shingles are typically sold to contractors through building material supply stores.
 However, in some states, homeowners might be able to buy Atlas shingles through stores like Menards.
 As for contractors, they have contractor accounts at places like Bradco, ABC Supply, Beacon Supply, Harvey’s, and can also buy roofing materials through smaller independent roofing material suppliers in the area.

-By and large, IKO shingles are only sold to roofing contractors who then pass on their costs to the homeowner.
+By and large, IKO shingles are only sold to roofing contractors who then pass on their costs to the homeowners.

 Why the cost range?
 Two reasons.
 First, because the cost of living varies significantly across the country.
 Costs in the “lower 48 states” are highest in the Northeast, Northwest, and other parts of both Coasts.
 They are lowest in rural areas of the Midwest and South.
 Other major metro areas like Dallas/Fort Worth, and Chicagoland have roofing costs that are close to the national average.
 Bay Area CA, Seattle WA, Alaska, and Hawaii?
 Much higher-than-average cost of living.